Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

 Extracting and individualize trees and shrubs in marsh reedbed habitat area using 3D point cloud data obtained by airborne laser scanning

 Step 1:
-Run *OostTree* - the tree&shrub segmentation algorithm to obtain points of trees&shrubs.
+*OostTree* - the tree&shrub segmentation algorithm to obtain points of trees&shrubs.

 Parameters:
 - *search_radius*: The neighbourhood size for determing number of points and clustering;